firmworks/FileViewer/docs/file-reporting.md

 - Status: Blank unless there is an issue.

-These files are available from teh REcord object when using the elements in a flow.
+These files are available from the record object when using the elements in a flow.
 Generally, using the Source Id(s) field to get records to update is a good way to go.
 Some use cases are:

 - Updating a field on a record when a document exists or does not exist.